KonyD/react-color-picker/README.md

 # React Color Picker App

 ## Description
 A simple and interactive color picker application built with React.
-This app allows users to select colors from a color palette, providing a user-friendly interface for selecting and displaying colors.
+This app allows users to select colors using range inputs for RGB values, providing a user-friendly interface for selecting and displaying colors.

 ## Features
-- **Color Palette**: Users can choose from a variety of colors.
+- **Range Inputs**: Users can adjust the RGB values using sliders.
-- **Live Preview**: Display the selected color in real time.
+- **Live Preview**: Display the selected color in real time based on the RGB values.
 - **Hex and RGB Values**: Show the selected color's hex and RGB values.
 - **Responsive Design**: Works on both desktop and mobile devices.